 In the whole body, the shoulder is amongst one of the most flexible joints responsible for most of the upper body movements.
 And the same flexibility and wide range of motion can make it vulnerable to injuries such as dislocation, rotator cuff tears, and fractures.
-The speed and pain tangled in healing from shoulder surgery depend on many factors such as the type of surgical procedure you had, the presence of any complication if any, the obedience of physician instructions, consistency in rehabilitation performance, physical therapy exercises and many more.
-Recovery can be an enduring process but you can consider yourself to be lucky if you’re in Noida as you can find some of the best orthopedic doctors in Delhi NCR, Noida.
+The speed and pain tangled in healing from shoulder surgery depend on many factors such as the type of surgical procedure you had, the presence of any complications if any, the obedience of physician instructions, consistency in rehabilitation performance, physical therapy exercises and many more.
+Recovery can be an enduring process but you can consider yourself to be lucky if you’re in Noida as you can find some of the best orthopaedic doctors in Delhi NCR, Noida.

-Even the thought of your arm placed inside the sling for days, restricting your movements and activities after shoulder surgery, can be quite worrying.
-But there are some steps you can take to lessen the restrictions and to speed up the recovery process.
+Even the thought of your arm being placed inside the sling for days, restricting your movements and activities after shoulder surgery, can be quite worrying.
+But there are some steps you can take to lessen the restrictions and speed up the recovery process.
 You need to understand the anatomy of the shoulder in order to understand the process.

-Shoulder, being the complex joint responsible for much more movements than any other joint in the body, is made up of bones namely –
+The shoulder, being the complex joint responsible for much more movements than any other joint in the body, is made up of bones namely –

 - Clavicle, or the collar bone